-International and homegrown bands will collide at this years Live at Leeds festival.
+International and homegrown bands will collide at this year’s Live at Leeds festival.
 A music event in a metropolitan oasis that proves you don’t always need to grab your wellies and a tent to enjoy the festival season.

-Live at Leeds takes place on the May bank holiday weekend, 1st-4th May respectively.
+Live at Leeds takes place on the May bank holiday weekend, 1st-4th May 2015.
 It’s now our job to give you the rundown of who to go and see throughout the weekend and trust me, this year it’s an incredibly difficult task to do.

 VITAMIN Leeds Uni Union Stylus // Gigwise Stage – 4.45pm

 Leeds may be this bands hometown but even though they hail from the city’s streets, they are more than worth your time.
-Florescent, sonic colour radiates from every vocal line, every bass groove, every soaring guitar riff.
+Fluorescent sonic colour radiates from every vocal line, every bass groove, every soaring guitar riff.
 VITAMIN are one of our tips for 2015 and we couldn’t urge you more to check out their live show.
 Sparks are sure to fly.

 THE ORIELLES Leeds Beckett “The Stage 2” – 2pm

-Summer weather may be making it’s way out from under the clouds, but who needs warmer climes when you’ve got the beachy sounds of The Orielles?
+Summer weather may be making its way out from under the clouds, but who needs warmer climes when you’ve got the beachy sounds of The Orielles?
 Sure to set the temperature at a mean 30 degrees, this young band are definitely worth checking out.

 THE MISPERS The Wardrobe – 5pm

 Lost souls will always find a home with The Mispers (the police term for a missing person) and their music is nonetheless uniting.
-At the core of their gloriously vibrant sonic flavour is a furious, beating heart and a voice that will continue to stun after numerous listens.
+At the core of their gloriously vibrant sonic flavour is a furious beating heart and a voice that will continue to stun after numerous listens.
 Go see them, you’ll be grateful that you did.

 TENTERHOOK The Wardrobe – 3pm

 Tranquil soundscapes that blossom with flourishing melodies emanate beneath Archie Faulks mesmerising voice, he tells stories of life’s greatest moments and romantic tales of love.
 This is one artist you don’t want to miss.
-Catch him in these small rooms before he heads to the bigger stages.
+Catch him in these small rooms before he heads to bigger stages.

 MAN MADE LEEDS UNI MINE – 6.15pm